Oola Castle: Location

 Oola Castle is located 1 km east of the village of Oola.
 It lies in the Golden Vale, 30 km southeast of Limerick.

 It should not be confused with the castle in Ballyneety nearby, which is sometimes called "Oola Castle."

 History

 The current building dates to the late 16th century and was built by the O'Briens.
 It is classified as a "later" tower house; according to Claire Foley and Colm Donnelly, "greater provision of heat and light, married to Renaissance concepts of symmetry, was incorporated into the traditional building form to create a new tower-house paradigm, as expressed at buildings such as Oola [Castle]."

-In 1825, antlers of the Irish elk were discovered; and, in 1828, a bronze trumpet, spear and arrowheads of bronze were found.
-Both were placed in the museum of Trinity College, Dublin.
+In 1825, antlers of the giant deer ("Irish elk") were discovered; and, in 1828, a bronze trumpet, spear and arrowheads of bronze were found.
+All were placed in the museum of Trinity College, Dublin.

 A local legend concerns a princess named Theresa who lived in the castle in the 18th century; she was very fond of oranges and was later forced to move to County Cavan for unclear reasons.